vi/websocat/doc.md

 ### MockStreamSocket

-Byte stream socket for tests
+Byte stream socket for tests that can produce and consume (assert) data according to special scenario supplied as an argument

 Prefixes: